millerf/django-channels2-jsonrpc/README.md

 It is intended to be used as a Websocket consumer.
 See [documentation](https://channels.readthedocs.io/en/latest/topics/consumers.html#websocketconsumer) except... simplier...

-Import JsonRpcWebsocketConsumer, AsyncsonRpcWebsocketConsumer or  AsyncRpcHttpConsumer class and create the consumer
+Import JsonRpcWebsocketConsumer, AsyncJsonRpcWebsocketConsumer or  AsyncRpcHttpConsumer class and create the consumer

 ```python
 from channels_jsonrpc import JsonRpcWebsocketConsumer